mootools/mootools-core/Docs/Native/Hash.md

 Hash Method: combine {#Hash:combine}
 --------------------------------

 Combines this Hash with the key-value pairs of the object passed in.
-Does not allow duplicates and is case and type sensitive.
+Does not allow duplicates (old values are **not** overwritten by new ones) and is case and type sensitive.

 ### Syntax: